galaxyproject/training-material/topics/metabolomics/tutorials/lcms/tutorial.md

 >
 >    > ### {% icon comment %} Comment
 >    >
->    > If you provided in the Merger step a sampleMetadata with a second column containing groups, you will get colouring according to these groups even without providing a sampleMetadata file as a 'plot chromatogram' parameter.
+>    > If you use this module at a later step of XCMS workflow and provided in the Merger step a sampleMetadata with a second column containing groups
+(see further in this tutorial), you will get colouring according to these groups even without providing a sampleMetadata file as a 'plot chromatogram' parameter.
 >    {: .comment}
 >
 {: .hands_on}